Device Drivers

 - Timebase (Time Base)

-Users do not need to worry whether the backend is STM32UART, ESP32UART, or LinuxUART — just use the base class pointer and call the provided interface.
+Users do not need to care whether the backend is STM32UART, ESP32UART, or LinuxUART.
+Use the base class interface directly.